 Today, Dr. Heim remains with The Heim Group as CEO.
 She has turned the speaking responsibilities over to Tammy Hughes and others on the team.
 She remains entrenched in the study of gender differences and how those differences play out and effect men and women in the workplace and at home.

-She studied communication arts at Cedarville College in Ohio and holds a BAAS degree from Midwestern State University in Texas.
+She holds a BAAS degree from Midwestern State University in Texas.
 With Pat Heim, Tammy is co-author of the third edition of Hardball for Women (Plume, 2015).
 Tammy is the author of a White Paper, “Born in One Generation, Thinking Like Another”.
-Tammy lives in Seattle.
-She is married and has two teenaged sons.
+Tammy lives in Texas.
+She is married and has two young-adult sons in college.

 Jeanie has been with the Heim Group since 2002.
 She delivers the GenderSpeak Workshop and keynotes with great energy and humor, possessing a savvy skill of engaging her participants to interact with the content.
 She has experience working with a variety of industries and is known for creating an environment where participants can relax and enjoy the learning journey.